 In 1986, the Kleinwort Benson Property Fund (KBPF), then developing a former banana warehouse into the Thomas Neal's Centre, kindly lent us the corner unit facing the Dials for a fundraising pop-up shop.
 The shop was designed and built by trustee Paul Draper with interior design provided pro bono by Paul Dyson Design.

 Over the years the Trust has received pro bono help from many quarters.
 Our first exhibition, Architecture, History, Horology, was created by four design students from the Royal Opera House Covent Garden.
 The ROH also created extraordinary facsimiles of the Sundial Pillar and the music for the Royal Unveiling.
-The exhibition brochure was kindly sponsored by International Banking Information Systems Ltd on Seven Dials, who also hosted many of our meetings and provided administrative assistance as well as becoming a Sundial Sponsor.
+The exhibition brochure was kindly sponsored by International Banking Information Systems Ltd, who had their offices on Seven Dial and who also hosted many of our meetings and provided administrative assistance as well as becoming a Sundial Sponsor.

 The first Seven Dials Renaissance Study was sponsored by the Kleinwort Benson Property Fund (KBPF) who developed a former banana warehouse, which they re-named Thomas Neale's, for retail, offices and housing.
 When the Study was published, KBPF, in an unprecedented move, voluntarily increased their S.52 Planning Agreement with Camden Council from £100,000 to £450,000 to implement the Study's recommendations in and around their holdings.